cloudbase/garm/doc/using_garm.md

 ## Github Endpoints

-GARM can be used to manage runners for repos, orgs and enterprises hosted on `github.com` or on a GitHub Enterprise Server.
+GARM can be used to manage runners for repos, orgs and enterprises hosted on `github.com`, on a GitHub Enterprise Server, or on Gitea (v1.24+).

-Endpoints are the way that GARM identifies where the credentials and entities you create are located and where the API endpoints for the GitHub API can be reached, along with a possible CA certificate that validates the connection.
+Endpoints are the way that GARM identifies where the credentials and entities you create are located and where the API endpoints for the forge (GitHub or Gitea) can be reached, along with a possible CA certificate that validates the connection.
 There is a default endpoint for `github.com`, so you don't need to add it, unless you're using GHES.

+For Gitea endpoints, see the [Gitea integration guide](/doc/gitea.md).

 ### Creating a GitHub Endpoint